eliranmal/git-flux/README.md

   if your git-bash prompts you for credentials on each git command, git-flux commands may fail for no apparent reason.
-  this happens due a [bug in git-for-windows][5], and can be worked-around if you disable the tedious credentials prompt and tell git to use a credential helper and just store it for you:
+  this happens due a [bug in git-for-windows][5], and can be worked-around if you disable the tedious credentials prompt and tell git to just store them for you:

   ```sh
   git config --global credential.helper wincred